CHH/php-styleguide/php-styleguide.md

      };
      ```

- * Put the brace on its own line after Class, Interface or function
+ * Put the brace on its own line after Class, Interface or named function
    definitions (including methods).
 This makes the function's argument
-   list and the class definitions more stand out.
+   list and the class definitions more stand out from the code that
+   follows.

      ```php
      <?php

      class Foo
      {
          function greet()
          {
              return "Hello World";
     	 }
      }

      interface Bar